Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.francais.txt

         * Other minor fixes, such as a few items with incorrect weights or usability flags
         * Minor description fixes, such as multiple THACO > THAC0 typos
         * Future-proofed descriptions for BG2EE
+Version 41: (updated by CamDawg)
+        * Revised French translation - thanks to Sanctifer, of the d'Oghmatiques
+        * Added EE-specific Polish translation - thanks to Cahir
+        * Character sets will now be converted as appropriate for EE games
+        * Suppressed 'Revised versions' options for languages that do not have the translation